He was aware of the constant rhythm of movement.

-He sucked in a icy breath of air and felt it stick in his chest.
+Rodney sucked in an icy breath and felt it stick in his chest.
+Lung clenching painfully, contracting.

-And the cold, sinking deep into his skin and into his bones, he shivered violently, wanting to cry out against the onslaught but not having the energy.
-Instead, he whimpered.
+And the cold, sinking deep into his skin and into his bones.
+He shivered violently, wanting to cry out but not having the energy.

 There was the harsh breathing in his ear, the feel of rough material rubbing against his chest but the warmth of skin on his cheek.
 It smelled like something clean, like soap and rain.
-He snuggled into that warmth, burrowed into it so that he could hear a steady,
+He snuggled into that warmth, burrowed into it so that he could hear a steady thud-tha-thud.

-Unaware of the eyes watching him, he writhed beneath the oppressive feel of the drugs in his system and tried to speak.
-However, the words he managed to string together were only half formed and meant very little.
+Unaware of the eyes watching him, he writhed beneath the oppressive feel of the drugs in his system and tried to speak out.
+However, the words he managed to string together were only half formed and meant very little was coherent.

 Sheppard, he could say without even trying, but, Help, seemed to get stuck in his throat.